 To apply for Certificate in Clinical Ethics Program please:

-Following the instructions in the application guidelines, submit all required documents in a PDF format and email it to Grace Abdulmassih, Program Manager by the deadline, midnight, March 28, 2013.
+Following the instructions in the application guidelines, submit all required documents in a PDF format and email it to Brittany Campbell, Program Coordinator by the deadline, midnight, November 17, 2014.

 Direct Line: 713-792-8775